SMTG-Bham/galore/paper.md

 ---
-title: 'Galore: Gaussian and Lorentzian broadening of simulated spectra'
+title: 'Galore: Broadening and weighting for simulation of photoelectron spectroscopy'
 tags:
   - ab initio
   - density of states